 Due to contingencies related to the Covid situation, we plan for two kinds of exams.
+I had the opportunity to try these in the Fall 2020 semester and they both worked without major problems.

-In person exams (default): Traditional exam with problems distributed on paper.
+In person exams: Traditional exam with problems distributed on paper.
 Sufficient room will be provided for social distancing.
 The exams are proctored.
-The inperson exams are closed books and all of the work must be done by the student without outside help.
+The in-person exams are closed books and all of the work must be done by the student without outside help.

-Remote exams (Covid emergency): The format is similar to the quizzes, using WebAssign.
+Remote exams: The format is similar to the quizzes, using WebAssign.
 One important difference is that students may submit their work by email to me and I may assign partial credit (WebAssign cannot do that).
 These exams are open book, open notes, free access to the internet.
 Students should log in to a Zoom session and switch on a camera for being proctored.
 Again, all the work must be done by the student with no outside help form anyone.

 The midterm exams will be held during the regular lecture hours as indicated in the course schedule attached to the end of this document.
+Currently the plan is to have an in-person midterm exam.
+We will switch to remote exam if the Covid situation does not allow for an in-person exam.